sumedhachugh/ANALYSIS-AND-CLASSIFICATION-OF-BIKESHARE-DATA/README.md

 User info counts of each user type: counts of each gender, earliest year of birth, most recent year of birth, most common year of birth

-Classifiers used are: SVM, Gaussian ND, Random Forest and Decision Tree
+Classifiers used are: SVM, Gaussian NB, Random Forest and Decision Tree